HOW TO BUILD A SIMPLE CUCUMBER SUPPORT FOR YOUR GARDEN

-After the net is installed, cover the top with the wood.
+After the cucumber netting is installed, cover the top with the wood.
 This means that the length of the wood should be equal to or more than the space between the two metal poles.

 Placing the wood at the top ensures the top is not saggy and that the weight of the plant does not make it droop.

-The materials required are: bundles of twine, some sturdy woods, nails, flat head screws and some work tools.
+bundles of raffia twine, some sturdy woods, nails, flat head screws and some work tools.

-First, determine the height and width of the trellis.
+First, determine the height and width of the trellis support espalier.
 Doing this will help you know the length of the wood you need for the sides, the top and the base.